Robert Stroud: Alcatraz

+Alvin Karpis, in his memoir On The Rock, stated that Stroud "had a definite mental quirk.
+His behavior and statements in isolation convinced me he was dangerous.
+I have vivid memories of his lanky form and his unusually long arms hanging low in apelike fashion and profanities and threat he uttered against the guards and their families rush to mind.
+His wild exclamations dwelt on how, if he were released, he would grab little boys or girls off the street, 'eat them up' and then kill them."

 In February 1963 Stroud met and talked with actor Burt Lancaster, who portrayed him in The Birdman of Alcatraz.
 Stroud never got to see the film or read the book it was based on but did share one of the problems that prevented parole, that he was an "admitted homosexual."
 Lancaster quoted Stroud as saying, "Let's face it, I am 73 years old.
 Does that answer your question about whether I would be a dangerous homosexual?"

-During his 17-year term at Alcatraz, Stroud was allowed access to the prison library, and began studying law.
+During his 17-year term at Alcatraz, Stroud was allowed access to the prison library and began studying law.
 Occasionally, he was permitted to play chess with one of the guards.
+Karpis noted that Stroud mastered the French language while in isolation.
 Stroud began petitioning the government that his long prison term amounted to cruel and unusual punishment.
-In 1959, with his health failing, Stroud was transferred to the Medical Center for Federal Prisoners in Springfield, Missouri.
-However, his attempts to be released were unsuccessful.
+In 1959, with his health failing, Stroud was transferred to the Medical Center for Federal Prisoners in Springfield, Missouri, but he was never released.